A single picture exposes a truth deadly enough to kill for.

 Prologue

-It takes a lot to ruin a brisk hike under an autumn-colored canopy, but hiding a body usually does the trick.
-For the record, I didn’t set out this morning to conceal a murder.
+For the record, I didn’t set out today to conceal a murder.
 It just sort of happened.
 Things like that seem to “happen” a lot to me lately.
+I came here to relax, and it takes a lot to ruin a brisk hike under an autumn-colored canopy, but hiding a body does the trick.

-I thought a walk might ease the growing tension between my shoulders, but after the week I’ve had, I’m not sure anything will help.
-The hit-and-run.
+I thought this might ease the growing tension between my shoulders, but after the week I’ve had, I’m not sure anything will help.
+The fistfight.
 The break-in.
 The police interrogation.
-The fistfight… It’s all too much for one person to handle, and the package I received has me constantly on edge.
+The hit-and-run… It’s all too much for one person to handle, and the package I received has me constantly on edge.
 I have an ominous feeling my past has clawed its way back to me.

 Another crack is followed by the rustle of leaves.